OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 ## Using the SPACE Framework to measure incident response

 You can take a more holistic view of incident response and incident management using [the SPACE framework](https://octopus.com/devops/metrics/space-framework/).
-Here are a number of ideas that align to the 5 SPACE categories:
+Here are several ideas that align with the 5 SPACE categories:

 - Satisfaction and wellbeing
 - Performance